-Traditional Korean Candy Posted by Ginny on May 23, 2010 in Cuisine
+Traditional Korean Candy Posted by Ginny on May 23, 2010 in Uncategorized

 엿 is a type of traditional Korean candy.
 There are many different varieties of 엿.
 One variety is 땅콩엿. 땅콩엿 is a type of peanut 엿.
 This type of candy is made by boiling glutinous rice, corn, sweet potatoes, sorghum and sugar in a pot called a 솥.
 When chilled, the mixture solidifies and is covered with peanuts.